Trinity High School (Euless, Texas): Academics

 Among Trinity's class of 2016, the average Old SAT score was 1442 (Texas state average was 1375), and the average ACT score was 21.8 (Texas state average was 20.3).
 In 2016, the school had 7 National Merit semifinalists and 2 semifinalists in 2017.

 Trinity High School is an International Baccalaureate World School.
 The program graduated its first group of seniors in 2004.

 Athletics

 Trinity High School has been ranked in the top 1% of "Best High Schools Sports" at the local, state-wide, and national levels.
-Trinity hosts its home football games at Pennington Field, which they also share with L.D.
+Trinity hosts its home football games at Pennington Field, which they share with L.D.
 Bell High School.
 Most athletic activity at Trinity occurs in the "P" building, as well as the activity center.